Plurax/emacs.d/README.md

 # Setting up Emacs

 Replace the `init.el` file from the step above with the `/.emacs.d/init.el` file of this repo.
+The custom.el contains API key settings etc. and is not part of this repo.
+Thus you need to configure it for your own.

 ## Trying it all out